She Hate Me: Plot

 John Henry "Jack" Armstrong is a financially successful and upwardly mobile executive at a biotechnology firm who, following the suicide of a colleague, Dr. Herman Schiller, is falsely accused of securities fraud by his superior, Leland Powell.
 Armstrong's assets are frozen, and he finds himself unable to maintain his quality of life.

 In order to make ends meet, he becomes a sperm donor, initially by acquiescing to the desires of Fatima Goodrich, his ex-fiancée who came out as a lesbian and now wants a child.
-Although there is still unresolved bitterness and tension between them over Armstrong and Goodrich's prior relationship (as before coming out, Armstrong discovered her cheating on him with another woman), she and her girlfriend, Alex Guerrero, offer him a substantial sum of money to impregnate them both.
+There is still unresolved bitterness and tension between them over Armstrong and Goodrich's prior relationship, as before coming out, Armstrong discovered her cheating on him with another woman.
+Goodrich and her girlfriend, Alex Guerrero, offer Armstrong a substantial sum of money to impregnate them both.
 This leads to Goodrich goading Armstrong into establishing a business in which groups of lesbians come over to his house and pay him $10,000 each to have sex with them in order to become pregnant.
 This business becomes a success, along with many of the women enjoying the intercourse with him.

 One of the women whom Armstrong impregnates is the daughter of a mafia boss, Don Angelo Bonasera.
 Armstrong's employers learn of his impregnation business, and they use it in their campaign to sully his image in order to deflect attention from their own criminal business activities.
 Conflict is also depicted in the turbulent relationship between Armstrong's mother and his dependent diabetic father.

-At the film's climax, Armstrong's situation is portrayed as a cause célèbre, with protests being held in support of or against him, and the news media interviewing people on the street with respect to his sexual activities.
+Armstrong's situation is portrayed as a cause célèbre, with protests being held in support of or against him, and the news media interviewing people on the street with respect to his sexual activities.
 Armstrong is called before a committee of the United States Senate investigating his alleged securities fraud, where both his services to lesbians and his relationship to the "Bonasera crime family" are raised.

-Armstrong's situation is compared, both by cutaway scenes and by direct reference in dialogue, to the plight of Frank Wills, the security guard who discovered the break-in that led to the Watergate scandal, which brought down President Nixon.
-He eventually wins the case and is seen with nineteen of the children he helped his lesbian acquaintances make at the end.
+Armstrong's situation is compared, to the plight of Frank Wills, the security guard who discovered the break-in that led to the Watergate scandal, which brought down President Nixon.
+He eventually wins the case and is seen with nineteen of the children he helped conceive.
+Powell, meanwhile, is eventually arrested for his crimes.

-By the end of the film, Armstrong and Goodrich have come to terms with their lingering feelings for one another, and with the mutual attraction they share for Guerrero.
+Armstrong and Goodrich come to terms with their lingering feelings for one another, and with the mutual attraction they share for Guerrero.
 They then begin a three-way polyamorous relationship, and Armstrong apparently maintains a friendship with all of the eighteen women who became pregnant by him.